HILLTOPS COUNCIL RATES

 Note: Not all financial institutions offer BPAY.
 For more information and a full list of banks, credit unions and building societies offering the service go to the BPAY website or check with your financial institution.

 ® Registered to BPAY Pty Ltd ABN 69 079 137 518

 Customers may arrange for regular payments to be made via Direct Debit of Financial Institution Accounts.
 To use this service you must register with Council and provide some details of your nominated accounts.

 A registration form may be downloaded from the Council Forms section of the website.
 Alternatively, you may contact Council and request a registration form.
-Forms can be faxed, posted or collected from Council’s Offices.
+Forms can be emailed, posted or collected from Council’s Offices.

 Make your cheque payable to Hilltops Council, cross “Not Negotiable” and post to:

 Locked Bag 5